DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua-analysis.rst

     The target grid to use for regridding the data.
     If not specified, the default is ``null``, which means no regridding will be applied.

-.. option:: --realization <realization>

-    The realization to use.
-If not specified or set to ``None``, no realization argument will be passed to the diagnostics.

 .. option:: --startdate <YYYY-MM-DD>